virtualforce/Today_i_Fixed_Angular/adding multi language support in angular.md

 }

 ```
-## import translate module in appModule along with other config
+## 3. Import translate module in appModule along with other config

 ```
 HttpClientModule,